xyksolutions1/container-wordpress/README.md

-# nfrastack/container-nginx-php-fpm
+# nfrastack/container-wordpress

 ## About

-This repository will build a container image for running [Laravel](https://laravel.net/) applications either in a development or production capacity, including [Nginx](https://www.nginx.org) w/[PHP-FPM](https://php.net).
+This repository will build a container image for running [Wordpress](https://wordpress.org/).
+A Content Management System.

 ## Maintainer